rishabhguha/burger-builder/README.md

 Created using create-react-app.Run locally using localhost:3000 or host online using any hosting service of your choice.

 Also it is required to eject the app using the `npm eject` command from your terminal.

+### Dependencies
+Uses React Router 4 for routing, Axios for AJAX calls, Redux for state management and CSS modules for locally scoped external CSS files.

 ## Learn More